1998

 ● 11-17-1998: The hourglass image—the sand starting out in the top, as your amount of life.
 With most people, non-artists, as they get older, as that sand drains out of the top of the glass, it simply disappears.
 But with an artist, like me, the sand is not lost (though some of mine has been lost); rather, as it drains into the bottom half of the glass, it’s merely converted into creative works, a permanent form of themselves, which may live forever.

-● One way in which to define or pose the question of knowledge is: Whether there’s an external or objectively existing reality that corresponds to our mental concepts.
+● One way to define or pose the question of knowledge is: Whether there’s an external or objectively existing reality that corresponds to our mental concepts.
 But to constitute knowledge, more is required than just a true correspondence between concept and reality—knowledge requires more than mere correct belief.
 We would also have to have a way to verify that connection.
 And my position (belief) is that, thus defined, knowledge is impossible, because ultimately we have no way to check it.

 ● 11-29-1998: It has been argued that one requirement for knowledge is to know that you know; in other words, to know a certain proposition, you must know that you know it.
 But there’s a problem.
 Take the proposition “Twice two is four.”
-Call that proposition P. “I know that P” is the real proposition in question.
+Call that proposition P. “I know that P” is the real focus.
 Call it P1.
 For P1 to be true, you must know that you know it; in other words, “I know that P1”; call that proposition P2.
 By the same rule, for P2 to be true, you must know that you know it—it must be true that “I know that P2.”
 Call that proposition P3.
 But that chain of propositions never ends; it’s an infinite regress, which is logically impermissible.
 So, according to this theory, knowledge (of any proposition) is impossible.

 Another reason, I think, why knowledge (of propositions) is impossible is that knowledge must, ultimately, be sure knowledge (as opposed to mere true belief), and we could theoretically be deceived as to the truth or falsehood of any proposition.
 I believe that we can know our own experience itself, but only that.
 As to propositions, strictly speaking, the best we can do is to believe.
 I have many beliefs, many of which I hold strongly.
 For example, I believe that propositional knowledge is impossible.
 I believe that two plus two is four, and, indeed, that it’s necessarily true.
 I believe that I exist.
 And I have an opinion about the opinions of people who disagree with me on certain matters—in many instances, I think they’re not only wrong, but unreasonable (or worse).